-I can see a small yet significant male characteristics of trying to be strong and not seeking help from others making the situation worse for Mr. Salim.
+I can see a small yet significant male characteristic of trying to be strong and not seeking help from others making the situation worse for Mr. Salim.

 This male behavior of being a protector and not seeking help even when required is leading to many issues men face today.
 A 2011 survey on Indian masculinity (called IMAGES) reveals that only 11% men would seek help in distress (when sad, disappointed and frustrated) compared to 93% women.

-In the Delhi ‘drunk’ cop’s case too he needed help.
-Instead he tried to overcome his pain (that everyone else around him was unaware of) all by himself without seeking help even when under a serious medical condition.
+In the Delhi ‘drunk’ cop’s case so he needed help.
+Instead, he tried to overcome his pain (that everyone else around him was unaware of) all by himself without seeking help even when under a serious medical condition.
 The internal misandry in us almost always prohibits us from seeing a man crying from within.
 Coupled with this we almost take our men and women in uniform as granted to save our lives without us civilians being responsible for them at all.
-In Mr. Salim’s case the civilians on board the train thought a policeman wouldn’t need any help.
+In Mr. Salim’s case, the civilians on board the train thought a policeman wouldn’t need any help.

 It is said, that even a child knows how to attract attention towards him when needed (and sometimes even when not needed, too).
 The protector role of men prohibits them from crying when needed.
 Any drunk woman would have got more sympathy before being criticized.
 They feel seeking help is a sign of weakness but unless men seek help in time how can anyone help them?

 Our politicians and AAPtards have shown their standard in this ‘drunk’ cop case.
-Our media too has shown their standard by declaring him a drunk police officer without asking his side once.
-All of these point to only thing – huge misandry in our society.
-The non recognition of men’s cries.
-There is another lesson that Indian men need to learn from this, is they need to seek help when needed.
+Our media too have shown their standard by declaring him a drunk police officer without asking his side once.
+All of these point to the only thing – huge misandry in our society.
+The nonrecognition of men’s cries.
+There is another lesson that Indian men need to learn from this, are they need to seek help when needed.
 Otherwise, we as a society will never be open to the pain and suffering of men easily.